-From the West Highland Way I was already familiar with the rule of three.
+From the West Highland Way, I was already familiar with the rule of three.
 Photography has the rule of thirds, trekking has the rule of three, which means that you don’t take more than three pieces of the same item.
 If you carry three pairs of socks, you can wear one during the day, change into the second pair in camp and the third you could have washed in the morning and left dangling off your backpack all day to dry.
 The same counts for t-shirts or underwear!

 When you’re long-distance hiking, you will have to un- and re-pack your backpack pretty much every day.
 There are several ways to arrange your things in your backpack and many websites will tell you that it’s best to pack the heaviest things close to your back.
-For long-distance hiking or trekking however, when you need to access a variety of things throughout the day, it is best to pack in access levels, regardless of an item’s weight.
+For long-distance hiking or trekking, however, when you need to access a variety of things throughout the day, it is best to pack in access levels, regardless of an item’s weight.

-At the bottom of my backpack I packed the things I only needed to take out in the evening – the tent, my sleeping system and my spare clothes.
+At the bottom of my backpack, I packed the things I only needed to take out in the evening – the tent, my sleeping system and my spare clothes.
 Further up came items like my freeze-dried meals, lunchbox and storage of snacks.
-Next I packed my stove, storage of tea, toilet paper, camera bag and a little bag of “warm clothes” (down jacket & gloves).
+Next, I packed my stove, storage of tea, toilet paper, a camera bag and a little bag of “warm clothes” (down jacket & gloves).
 I had the snacks I wanted to eat during the day on quick access in the top pocket of my backpack, as well as my toiletry/first aid bag, sun lotion, midge spray, spoon, whisky flask and paper for notes.
 These were the things I most likely needed even in short breaks.

-The most needed items I packed in the outer bags of my backpack, so that I could access them without opening the backpack or even without taking it off and asking someone else for help: water bottles & cup, trekking poles, knife, head lamp, rain jacket, waterproof trousers, camp shoes and rain cover for the backpack.
+The most needed items I packed in the outer bags of my backpack, so that I could access them without opening the backpack or even without taking it off and asking someone else for help: water bottles & cup, trekking poles, knife, head torch, rain jacket, waterproof trousers, camp shoes and rain cover for the backpack.

 The Importance of Straps

 The rule of thumb is that you can carry around 1/3 of your own bodyweight without bigger issues, but be aware that the added weight will put more pressure on your feet.
-Your shoes might hurt in spots where they usually don’t cause problems, just because your feet have to deal with a lot more weight than normally.
+Your shoes might hurt in spots where they usually don’t cause problems, just because your feet have to deal with a lot more weight than normal.
 The same counts for your back and shoulders.
-Make sure you adjust your straps and hip belt, so that you carry most of the weight on your hips rather than your shoulders.
+Make sure you adjust your straps and hip belt so that you carry most of the weight on your hips rather than your shoulders.

-Even though my backpack felt heavy – 17kg after all! – I felt good carrying all my life with my on my back.
+Even though my backpack felt heavy – 17kg after all! – I felt good carrying all my life with me on my back.
 After a day or so of adjusting access priorities, I was comfortable with my own packing system and got ready faster in the morning.
-By the end of the trek I was confident that I had found a system that worked for me and will happily apply my own tips again the next time I’m long-distance hiking!
+By the end of the trek, I was confident that I had found a system that worked for me and will happily apply my own tips again the next time I’m long-distance hiking!